Student Life

 St. Mary's University's approach to student conduct and behavior is educational rather than punitive.
 All students matriculating at St. Mary's University are expected to conduct themselves as responsible adults and are held accountable for their behavior.

-Judicial authority is vested in the Office of the Vice President for Student Development.
-The Vice President for Student Development is the principle officer designated by the University for all non-academic discipline and the Vice President for Academic Affairs is the principle office designated by the University for all academic discipline.
-The Vice President for Student Development has designated the Dean of Students and Judicial Affairs to administer the University's non-academic policies as listed in all University publications including the Code of Student Conduct.
+Judicial authority is vested in the Vice Provost for Student Development/Dean of Students.
+The Office of the Vice Provost for Student Development/Dean of Students is the principal area designated by the University for responding to all non-academic student misconduct.
+The Vice President for Academic Affairs is the principal university officer designated by the University for responding to all academic misconduct.
+The Vice Provost for Student Development/Dean of Students has designated the Coordinator of Student Integrity and Welfare to administer the University's non-academic misconduct policies as listed in all University publications, including the Code of Student Conduct.

 Intercollegiate Athletic Programs

-St. Mary's University participates in intercollegiate athletic programs for men and women, designed to assist in the over-all development of students.
+St. Mary's University participates in intercollegiate athletic programs for men and women, designed to assist in the overall development of students.
 Varsity athletic teams at St. Mary's are rich in history and tradition.
 School colors are gold and blue and the team name is the Rattlers.
-St. Mary's is a member of the Heartland Conference, the National Collegiate Athletic Association Division II.
-St. Mary's teams participate in baseball, basketball, golf, soccer and tennis for men; and basketball, softball, soccer, tennis, volleyball, golf, and cross country for women, and cheerleading for men and women.
-The Bill Greehey Arena is the home of the basketball and volleyball Rattlers while V.J.
-Keefe Field, one of the finest collegiate baseball stadiums in the country, is the home of the baseball team.
-St. Mary's University has four national champions: The 1986 and 2002 women's softball team, 1989 men's basketball team, and the 2001 baseball team.
+St. Mary's is a member of the Lone Star Conference, the National Collegiate Athletic Association Division II.
+St. Mary's teams participate in baseball, basketball, golf, soccer and tennis for men; and basketball, softball, soccer, STUNT, tennis, volleyball and golf for women, and esports for men and women.
+The Bill Greehey Arena is the home of the basketball and volleyball Rattlers while Dickson Stadium, one of the finest collegiate baseball stadiums in the country, is the home of the baseball team.
+The softball team plays at the Softball Stadium, while Sigma Beta Chi Field houses the soccer teams and the Rohrbach Stadium Tennis Complex is home to tennis.
+The esports team competes at the Spectrum Esports Arena.
+St. Mary's University has five national champions: The 1986 and 2002 women's softball team, 1989 men's basketball team, the 2001 baseball team and a 2006 men’s golf individual.
+The Rattlers also have two national academic championships in the sports of men’s and women’s golf.

 Student Identification Cards